kaiyuanw/MuAlloy/README.md

  * `-o,--model-path`: This argument is required.
-Pass the original model as the argument.  `MuAlloy` collects test satisfiability result for the original model and then compare it with the test result for mutant model.
+Pass the original model as the argument.  `MuAlloy` collects test satisfiability result for the original model and then compare it with the test result for a mutant model.
 If the results are different, then the mutant is killed.
 Otherwise, it is not.
  * `-m,--mutant-dir`: This argument is required.
-Pass the directory where mutants are saved as the argument.  `MuAlloy` collects test result for each of the mutant model and check if it can be killed by the test suite or not.
+Pass the directory to which mutants are saved as the argument.  `MuAlloy` collects test result for each of the mutant model and check if it can be killed by the test suite or not.
  * `-t,--test-path`: This argument is required.
-Pass the test suite you want to run as argument.  `MuAlloy` runs the test suite against the original model and mutant models to compute the mutation score for the test sutie.
+Pass the test suite you want to run as the argument.  `MuAlloy` runs the test suite against the original model and mutant models to compute the mutation score for the test sutie.

 The command also reports whether each mutant is killed by the test suite or not.
 After the test suite is run against all mutants, the